COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Spasticity
+Home > Be Healthy > Health Library > Spasticity

 Spasticity is a condition in which muscles are tight or stiff.
 For example, your hand may stay clenched in a fist or your knee may be hard to bend.
 At times the muscles may jerk or spasm uncontrollably.
 It can interfere with your ability to move, speak, or walk normally.